Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 2. An honest analysis of contributors — not just “what failed” but “what made it easy or possible to fail”.

-Without all three, it’s wet paper.
+Without all three, it is wet paper.

 Timeline: Details Matter

-The timeline must answer:
+The timeline must answer six questions:

 • T-0: what was happening before the incident.
 Often reveals a forgotten trigger (deploy, cron, config change).